corona-ai/api-documentation/source/index.html.md

 spread | Difference between highest and lowest sub-predictions.
 Can be interpreted as a measure of uncertainty. transcript_id | Ensembl transcript id deleterious | Value indicating deleteriousness.
-Value between 0 and 1, where a value between 0 and 0.5 means benign and a value between 0.5 and 1 means deleterious.
+Value between 0 and 1, where a value between 0 and 0.5 means benign and a value between 0.5 and 1 means deleterious. effect_summary | A simple summary of the prediction with assesment of the impact on the protein and the confidence in the prediction.
+The first is based on the 'deleterious' score, the second is based on the 'spread' score.
+Our spread indicates the distance between predictions of our subclassifiers in our ensemble.
+If the score is below 0.15, we determine that the results of the subclassifiers are concordant, resulting in "high confidence".
+Between 0.15 and 0.25 indicates "medium confidence" and scores above 0.25 indicate "low confidence".

 # Errors